 Event Details

 With a decade of tackling taboos with humour, warmth, meticulous research and a judgement-free inquisitiveness in books including Perv: The Sexual Deviant In All Of Us, Why Is The Penis Shaped Like That?, The Belief Instinct and, most recently, Suicidal: Why We Kill Ourselves, Bering isn’t afraid of awkward questions and awkwarder answers.
-Inspired by his own experiences with depression and growing up gay in America, Bering’s work questions whether shame will always be used to demonise and divide, or if there’s a more productive use of this powerful emotion.
-Be warned: things are about to get positively filthy, funny and thoughtfully transgressive.
+There will be plenty of time left to answer your burning questions.

 Jesse Bering appears at Vivid Ideas as part of our Global Storytellers series, where you'll hear from international thought-leaders and creatives who are tackling taboos, asking difficult questions and creating zeitgeist-defining work.